Type class: Related notions

 In Clean typeclasses are similar to Haskell, but have a slightly different syntax.

-Rust supports traits, which are a limited form of type classes with coherence.
+Rust supports traits, which are a limited form of type classes with coherence, and can also be seen as similar to interfaces.

 Mercury has typeclasses, although they are not exactly the same as in Haskell.

-In Scala, type classes are a programming idiom which can be implemented with existing language features such as implicit parameters, not a separate language feature per se.
+In Scala, type classes are a programming idiom that can be implemented with existing language features such as implicit parameters, not a separate language feature per se.
 Because of the way they are implemented in Scala, it is possible to explicitly specify which type class instance to use for a type at a particular place in the code, in case of ambiguity.
 However, this is not necessarily a benefit as ambiguous type class instances can be error-prone.

-The proof assistant Coq has also supported type classes in recent versions.
-Unlike in ordinary programming languages, in Coq, any laws of a type class (such as the monad laws) that are stated within the type class definition, must be mathematically proved of each type class instance before using them.
+The proof assistant Rocq has also supported type classes in recent versions.
+Unlike in ordinary programming languages, in Rocq, any laws of a type class (such as the monad laws) that are stated within the type class definition, must be mathematically proved of each type class instance before using them.